irumvag/InnovaTide/README.md

-## Here it's all about this web InnotaTide
+## Here it's all about this web InnovaTide

     This project focuses on nuclear energy and technology.